Deepen Your Therapy Practice With Historical Truths…

 So You Can Nurture The Healing Your Clients Need.

 “When it comes to healing for Hindus, we have centuries of unaddressed traumas.
-Studying that erased history is the game changer needed to transform our community.”
+Studying that erased history is the game changer needed to transform our communities.”

 — Zarna Joshi, creator of Hindu Colonial Trauma course